damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 #### 1. Correlation between Women's rights and Democracy

-The SVM analysis demonstrated that the Women, Business and the Law dataset is a decent indicator of democracy.
-The linear regression results confirm that the Women's rights dataset is positively related to democracy levels but the R-squared is low.
-All the predictors from the Women, Business and the Law dataset are significant and they're highly correlated, but the most significant ones are marriage, pension, pay, and parenthood.
+The SVM analysis demonstrated that the Women, Business and the Law dataset serves as a useful indicator of a country’s democratic status.
+Linear regression further confirmed a positive relationship between women’s legal rights and democracy levels, although the overall R-squared values were moderate.
+All predictors in the WBL dataset were statistically significant and highly intercorrelated.
+Among them, marriage, pension, pay, and parenthood emerged as the most predictive indicators of democracy.

-Segmentation of the dataset by continent and majority religion showed that the relationship between women's rights and democracy is strong in countries with higher religious diversity, not Christian or Muslim majority.
-Countries with Christian majority have a lower correlation between women's rights and democracy.
-If the country is of Muslim majority, the correlation is even lower.
+Segmentation of the dataset by continent and majority religion showed that the relationship between women's rights and democracy is strong in countries with higher religious diversity, particularly those without Christian or Muslim majority.
+Countries with a Christian majority showed a weaker correlation, while Muslim-majority countries demonstrated the weakest relationship between women’s rights and democracy.

 Countries in Africa and Oceania experiment a much lower correlation.
-When the analysis is isolated to countries in America, Europe, and Asia, the hypothesis is confirmed: the better the situation of women in the country demonstrate higer levels of democracy.
+When the analysis is isolated to countries in America, Europe, and Asia, the hypothesis is supported: better conditions for women, as measured by legal frameworks, are strongly associated with higher levels of democracy.

 #### 2. Outliers

 The analysis of the outliers based on the Studentized Residuals as well as in the SVM's confusion matrix shows two patterns of countries that are commonly missidentified:
-- Countries that were recently a democracy and maintained law that promote women equality, like Nicaragua, Venezuela, and Belarus
+- Former democracies that have retained laws supporting gender equality, such as Nicaragua, Venezuela, and Belarus
-- Countries from Africa and Oceania
+- Countries in Africa and Oceania, which tend to deviate from the general correlation patterns found in other regions

 #### 3. Unexpected results and discoveries

 The discovery of a majority of outliers in Oceania was unexpected based on the cases known to the group.

-Countries which were not Christian, like those with Unaffiliated or Folk majority, have surprisingly higher levels of democracy, religious diversity and correlation between women's rights and democracy.
+Countries related to Unaffiliated or Folk majority populations have surprisingly higher levels of democracy, religious diversity and stronger correlation between women's rights and democratic governance.

 #### 4. Biases and limitations

 The analysis was limited to the datasets available and the analysis was focused on the relationship between women's rights and democracy.
-Other important factors were not considered, like the level of development of the country, the level of education, and the level of income inequality.
-The use of the continent and religion dataset was a simple approximation to segment countries with different cultural backgrounds.
+Other important factors were not considered, like the level of development of the country, education, and income inequality.
+The continent information and religion dataset were used as proxies for cultural background.

 ## V. Conclusion

-From the analysis we understand that the level of women's rights and equality supported by a country legal framework is a decent indicator of democracy.
-This correlation is stronger when countries from different regions are analyzed separately.
+This study concludes that the legal status of women’s rights within a country is a meaningful indicator of its democratic governance.
+The correlation between gender equality and democracy is notably stronger when countries are analyzed in regional or religious segments, particularly in America, Europe, and Asia.

-This is not true for countries from Africa and Oceania, or countries with Muslim majority.
+However, this relationship does not hold consistently across all regions.
+In Africa, Oceania, and Muslim-majority countries, the correlation is weaker, suggesting the presence of region-specific or cultural moderating factors.

 ## VI.
 Future Work

-Future work will require the analysis of time-series data already provided by the datasets collected for this investigation.
+Future research will require the analysis of time-series data already available in the datasets collected for this investigation.
 The time based analysis will allow us to understand what comes first, the variations in democracy or women's rights, and to understand the causality of the relationship.

 ## References

-[1] World Bank Group.
-(2024).
-Women, Business and the Law 1.0 Data for 1971-2024.
-Retrieved from https://wbl.worldbank.org/en/wbl-data
+[1] World Bank Group, Women, Business and the Law 1.0 Data for 1971–2024, 2024.
+[Online].
+Available: https://wbl.worldbank.org/en/wbl-data

-Grzebalska, W., & Pető, A. (2018).
-The gendered modus operandi of the illiberal transformation in Hungary and Poland.
-Women's Studies International Forum, 68, 164-172.
-ISSN 0277-5395. https://doi.org/10.1016/j.wsif.2017.12.001
+[2] W. Grzebalska and A. Pető, “The gendered modus operandi of the illiberal transformation in Hungary and Poland,” Women's Studies International Forum, vol. 68, pp. 164–172, 2018.
+[Online].
+Available: https://doi.org/10.1016/j.wsif.2017.12.001

-Behr, D. M., Perrint, C., Hyland, M., & Trumbic, T. (2024). *Empowering Change: Assessing the Role of Democracy, Civil Society, and Women’s Rights Groups in Advancing Legal Gender Equality*.
-World Bank Group.
-Retrieved from https://www.worldbank.org
+[3] D. M. Behr, C. Perrint, M. Hyland, and T. Trumbic, Empowering Change: Assessing the Role of Democracy, Civil Society, and Women’s Rights Groups in Advancing Legal Gender Equality, World Bank Group, 2024.
+[Online].
+Available: https://www.worldbank.org

-Ortiz, E., Allen, J., Nagel, R. U., & Smith, J. M. (2023).
-Exploring the Links between Women’s Status and Democracy.
-Washington, DC: Georgetown Institute for Women, Peace and Security. https://giwps. georgetown. ed u/wp-content/uploads/2023/03/Exploring-the-Links-betwee n-Womens-Status-and-Democracy.pdf.
+[4] E. Ortiz, J. Allen, R. U. Nagel, and J. M. Smith, Exploring the Links between Women’s Status and Democracy, Georgetown Institute for Women, Peace and Security, Washington, DC, 2023.
+[Online].
+Available: https://giwps.georgetown.edu/wp-content/uploads/2023/03/Exploring-the-Links-between-Womens-Status-and-Democracy.pdf

-(1) Human Rights Watch.
-(2023).
-The Fight for Women’s Rights is a Fight Against Authoritarianism.
-Retrieved from https://www.hrw.org/news/2023/01/04/fight-womens-rights-fight-against-authoritarianism
+[5] Human Rights Watch, “The Fight for Women’s Rights is a Fight Against Authoritarianism,” Jan.
+4, 2023.
+[Online].
+Available: https://www.hrw.org/news/2023/01/04/fight-womens-rights-fight-against-authoritarianism

-## Appendix
-[Include any additional materials, data, or code if necessary]